GSTT-CSC/csc-test-site/_pages/fellowship_cohort4.md

 <summary>Eligibility</summary>

-<strong>Why is my region, workforce group, or region/workforce group combination not eligible? </strong>
+<strong>Why is my NHS region, workforce group, or region/workforce group combination not eligible? </strong>

 <p>Workforce and geographical eligibility are not decided by the faculty of this fellowship.
 This is decided at a regional level by regional funding bodies, and this is not a uniform process across the UK.